CalebBell/fluids/docs/tutorial.rst

 Dimensionless numbers
 ---------------------

-More than 30 Dimensionless numbers are available in :ref:`fluids.core <fluids.core>`:
+More than 30 Dimensionless numbers are available in :py:mod:`fluids.core` :

-Calculation of Reynolds and Prandtl number for water flowing in a 0.01 m diameter pipe at 1.5 m/s:
+Calculation of :py:func:`~.Reynolds` and :py:func:`~.Prandtl` number for water flowing in a 0.01 m diameter pipe at 1.5 m/s:

 >>> fluids.core.Reynolds(D=0.01, rho=1000, V=1.5, mu=1E-3)
 15000.0